HenryHeffan/PyWhitakersWords/README.md

 This primarily consist of the files [entry_and_inflections.py](entry_and_inflections.py) and [searcher.py](searcher.py).

 ##### entry_and_inflections.py
 1. _DictionaryLemma_: This stores one 'meaning' from a dictionary.
 A DictionaryLemma can have one or more _DictionaryKey_ instances connected to it.
 This might happen if a verb has one main set of stems, but has a secondary set of stems.
-For example, amo, amare is usually amavero in the future perfect, but can also be amasso.
+For example, _amo_, _amare_ is usually _amavero_ in the future perfect, but can also be _amasso_.
 Each DictionaryKey has up to 4 stems, a part of speach, and some additional data assosiated with that part of speach (e.g. for a Noun, the declention, gender, etc.)

 2. _InflectionRule_: This stores one inflection that can be applied to a _DictionaryKey_ to form a word.
 Each InflectionRule has a 'ending', a part of speach, a stem index, and some additional data assosiated with that part of speach (e.g. for a Noun, the declention, gender, etc.) to determine which kinds of word it applies to.